 Order online | Meet the Author | Read the blog, MediaMythAlert

-Getting It Wrong debunks 10 prominent media-driven myths, including some of the most cherished stories American journalism tells about itself.
+The award-winning book, Getting It Wrong, confronts and debunks prominent media-driven myths, including several of the most cherished stories American journalism tells about itself.

-Media-driven myths are stories about and/or by the news media that are widely believed and often retold, but which, under scrutiny, prove to be apocryphal or wildly exaggerated.
+Media-driven myths are well-known stories about and/or by the news media that are widely believed and often retold, but which, under scrutiny, prove to be false or wildly exaggerated.

 Read Chapter One